 - Sleep in a propped-up position and for this, you may use many pillows to keep your head raised.
 This position helps maintain gravity that in turn helps keep your stomach acids in control.

 - You may also use wedge-shaped pillows to gently keep your upper body slanting upwards.

 - If not, just place some blocks or books or any other thing under the legs of your bed’s head.
 I will keep the bed elevated along with your head and upper body.

 - Sleep on your left side.
 This makes it difficult for stomach acid to go upwards into your esophagus.

 - Always wear loose fitting clothes, not only when you sleep but during all your pregnancy period.
-Tight clothing put more pressure on your abdomen, and may worsen acid reflux.
-Loose-fitting maternity wear is one of the ways to keep heartburn out of scene.
+Tight clothing put more pressure on your abdomen and may worsen acid reflux.
+Loose-fitting maternity wear is one of the ways to keep heartburn out of the scene.

 Home Remedies to Get Rid of Heartburn during Pregnancy